for Health Care Providers

 In HIV testing, a procedure whereby an individual is counseled about HIV and is only given the option of refusing an HIV test.
 If they refuse the test they have "opted out" of HIV testing.
 Studies have shown that more individuals agree to HIV testing when an opt out approach is used.

 A test using oral mucosal fluid.
 To differentiate this fluid from saliva, an absorbent material is left in the mouth for several minutes.
 In an HIV-infected person, oral mucosal fluid is likely to contain HIV antibodies.

 Oral hairy leukoplakia (OHL)

 A whitish lesion that appears on the side of the tongue and inside the cheeks.
 The lesion appears raised, with a ribbed or hairy surface.
 OHL occurs mainly in persons with declining immunity and may be caused by Epstein-Barr virus infection.
 OHL was not observed before the HIV epidemic.

-A type of sexual intercourse in which the partner's genitals are stimulated by mouth and tongue.
+A type of sexual intercourse in which a partner's genitals are stimulated by mouth and tongue.

 Relating to the division of the pharynx between the soft palate and the epiglottis.
 The pharynx is a tube that connects the mouth and nasal passages with the esophagus, the connection to the stomach.
 The epiglottis is a thin, valvelike structure that covers the glottis, the opening of the upper part of the larynx (the part of the throat containing the vocal cords), during swallowing.